About Genetic Counseling and Testing

 5. The time it takes to get results is dependent on the type of test.
 The lab will report the result to the provider who ordered the test, usually the genetic counselor.
 The provider will then share the results directly with you.

-The Hereditary Cancer Clinic at UI Health provides patients with the opportunity to receive risk estimates based on their personal and family history of cancer and other diseases.
-The Hereditary Cancer Clinic offers advanced genetic testing to detect inherited factors and gene mutations that increase your risk for developing certain types of cancers, including:
+The Hereditary Cancer Program at UI Health provides patients with the opportunity to receive risk estimates based on their personal and family history of cancer and other diseases.
+The Hereditary Cancer Program offers advanced genetic testing to detect inherited factors and gene mutations that increase your risk for developing certain types of cancers, including:

 - Breast cancer